Skip to content

 keepalive = 30s # Taking 30s keepalive as context

-max_send_queue_len = 512 # Larger inflight window for message buffering
+max_send_queue_len = 512 # Give the in-flight window enough space for caching messages

-resend_wait = 3000 # Wait 3 seconds before first retry
+resend_wait = 3000 # Wait before resending messages after they are published.

 }